huggingface/trl/docs/source/use_model.md

 model.save_pretrained("merged_adapters")
 ```

-Once you have the model loaded and either merged the adapters or keep them seperately on top you can run generation as with a normal model outlined above.
+Once you have the model loaded and either merged the adapters or keep them separately on top you can run generation as with a normal model outlined above.